Splendor Solis: Gallery

+These images are from the version preserved at the British Library, dated around 1582.

 Weapons of the Art: Two golden suns with man-like faces, one displayed on a shield.

 First Treatise: a philosopher holding an alchemical flask from the top of which ascends a black scroll, standing in a natural landscape.
 The scroll reads "Let us seek the natures of the four elements".

 Second Treatise: knight with sword is crowned by gold and silver stars atop two fountains.
 His shield reads: "From two waters make one, you who seek to make the Sun and the Moon.
 And give it to drink to the unworthy.
 And where you must, with the dead.
 Then from the water remake [it] again, and you will have multiplied the Stone."